Drug Addiction With Impact Recovery

 issues, you can encounter potential “triggers” without experiencing

 the desire to abuse substances.

-the 12 steps in our approach to addiction treatment.
+the 12 steps in our approach to addiction recovery.
 This traditional method of recovery

-We also utilize wellness activities and alternative forms of treatment.
+We also utilize wellness activities and alternative forms for recovery.

 In addition to traditional recovery methods, your time with our program

 may involve activities such as golf, yoga, workouts, and softball.
 We